Nordix/nsm-test/ovl/nsm-ovs/README.md

 done
 ```

+The `forwarder-ovs` start ovs itself by default.
+This may be
+undesirable and it can use the ovs on the host instead.
+This requires
+another image and slightly different configuration.
+In xcluster you
+can use `export xcluster_HOST_OVS=yes`.

 The tests starts `spire` and the NSM base (nsmgr and registry).
 Then a
 forwarder and NSE is selected based on the `xcluster_NSM_FORWARDER`
 variable.
 The NSC is the same regardless of the forwarder/nse.